 I'll have more up soon!
 I've got another little one to post sometime in the next couple weeks.
 Also, my Winston project is very close to finished.
 I've got five pieces that are either completely rendered, or very close to completely rendered, and then just one other left to do!
 I'm planning to have all the black and whites done by the end of this month, and then finish up the coloring and writing during March.

 Hello!
 I don't have too much to share.
 Just this Winston drawing.
 But I should have much more to share in the near future.
 Only 6 more Winston drawings remain to finish up (three of which are really close).
 The writing for this project is also just about done - just need to tweak a few paragraphs.
 Once I'm done, I'll post all the Winston drawings together, in the right order, with their accompanying writing, and the whole project will hopefully make a lot more sense than it has so far, haha.
 I am so happy to finally be finishing a project!

 I also started a new project, too, a few weeks ago.
 Got 25 sketches realized already.
 Super inspired with this one, though cannot say if that means it's going to end up looking any good.
 Guess I'll see.

-I may tweak these palettes in the future, as I'm a bit iffy on how well they match up with the other ones I've completed.
-For now, though, they will do.
+I may tweak this palette in the future, as I'm a bit iffy on how well it matches up with the other ones I've completed.
+For now, though, it will do.